Lieberman and Lamont Run for the Senate: Round 2

 LIASSON: Pastor Jim Debner(ph) of the Zion Lutheran Church is working the fritter machine.
 Debner says he was unhappy when Lieberman didn't step aside after the primary.

-Reverend JIM DEBNER (Zion Lutheran Church): When he decided not to honor his loss and go on his own, that's how we teach our children, isn't it?
+JIM DEBNER: When he decided not to honor his loss and go on his own, that's how we teach our children, isn't it?
 When you go to a contest and you lose, you say okay.

 LIASSON: Debner is upset about the war and he says he's leaning to Lamont, but Lieberman's message has made an impression on him.